 Atlantic is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-As is often the case in a small town, Atlantic doesn't have a public transportation system that people use for their commute.
+Atlantic is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Atlantic have a very low rate of college education: just 7.41% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Atlantic has a very low overall level of education: only 7.41% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Atlantic in 2022 was $26,367, which is lower middle income relative to Virginia and the nation.
 This equates to an annual income of $105,468 for a family of four.
 However, Atlantic contains both very wealthy and poor people as well.